saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 | `SAUCE_VISUAL_BUILD_ID`        |          | For advanced users, a user-supplied SauceLabs Visual build ID.
 Can be used to create builds in advance using the GraphQL API.
 This can be used to parallelize tests with multiple browsers, shard, or more. <br/> By default, this is not set and we create / finish a build during setup / teardown. |
 | `SAUCE_VISUAL_CUSTOM_ID`       |          | For advanced users, a user-supplied custom ID to identify this build.
 Can be used in CI to identify / check / re-check the status of a single build.
 Usage suggestions: CI pipeline ID.  |

+### Working with custom ID

+Linking all your Sauce Visual tests to one build ID can streamline your workflow, especially in CI setups.
+This enables easy management using the Sauce Visual CLI, like creating builds with custom IDs, adding snapshots, and completing builds.
+This way, you can efficiently handle multiple tests grouped under the same build in Sauce Visual.

+When you use `SAUCE_VISUAL_CUSTOM_ID`, Sauce Visual checks if there's an existing build with that ID.
+If found, your tests are linked to it; otherwise, Sauce Visual creates a new build.
+In contrast, using `SAUCE_VISUAL_BUILD_ID` requires an existing build with the provided ID; otherwise, an error occurs.

 ### Ignored regions

 #### Component-based ignored region